If you’re a creature of the world wide web or internet, then you have probably heard about webinars.

 Question & Answer Portion

-Just like a live seminar, the audience usually has questions that they want to be answered.
-That is why the Q&A portion is one of the factors that draw students to webinars.
+Just like a live seminar, the audience in a webinar room usually has questions that they want to be answered.
+That is why the Q&A portion is one of the factors that draw students to these virtual events.

 In fact, 92% of viewers expect a Q&A session at the end of every webinar.